MicrosoftDocs/appcenter-docs/docs/transition/tvos-sdk-migration.md

 ## 4. Contact us

-In case you have any questions or feedback related to the SDK migration, please contact us via support by clicking on the blue icon in App Center portal or leaving us a note in the docs itself.
+In case you have any questions or feedback related to the SDK migration, please contact us via support by clicking on the blue icon in App Center portal or leaving a comment below.